“Stop measuring days by degree of productivity and start experiencing them by degree of presence.”

 When it’s time to let go of this body, you can’t take anyone or anything with you—no people, no possessions, nothing.
 All the things you’ve been striving for will be left behind.
 All your beliefs, your politics—everything will have to be left behind.

-Identify what’s essential and what’s not, and assess whether you’re happy with the direction your life is taking.
+Identify what’s essential and what’s not, and assess whether you’re happy with the direction life is taking you.

 If you don’t like the direction of your life you have three options: remove yourself from the situation, change it or accept it totally.

-This one practice will show you just how short life is; make good use of it.
+This one practice shows you just how short life is; make good use of it.

 Daily Routines

-A morning routine can vary widely depending on individual preferences, but often includes activities such as making your bed, exercising, practicing mindfulness or meditation, having a nutritious breakfast, and setting intentions for the day.
+A morning routine varies widely depending on individual preferences, but often includes making your bed, exercising, practicing mindfulness or meditation, having a nutritious breakfast, brushing your teeth, and setting intentions for the day.

 You might notice that sometimes when the afternoon rolls around you become less productive.
 You’re not as motivated to work, you have a harder time focusing, and even the work that you do, is of lower quality.